Common Types of Adult Speech and Language Impairments

 Learn More About Dementia-Related Speech Disorders

-Alzheimer’s Disease, the most common form of dementia, often leads to significant communication challenges.
-These can include word-finding difficulties, repetition, and eventually, a severe reduction in expressive and receptive language abilities.
+Alzheimer’s Disease, the most common form of dementia, frequently leads to significant language and communication challenges.
+Early signs may include difficulty finding words and repetitive speech patterns.
+As the disease advances, individuals may experience a severe reduction in both expressive and receptive language skills, making effective communication increasingly difficult.

 Learn More About Speech Disorders in Alzheimer’s Disease